nathanjordan/RideSF/README.md

 I used LESS instead of raw CSS because it's more succinct and eliminates a lot of duplicate styling.
 I also made use of jQuery and Underscore as utility libraries in my Javascript code.
 I created the logo and map markers in Adobe Illustrator.
 They are SVG's so they will scale to any size well.
+I used Mocha as the testing framework for the client-side code.
 Below is a list of technologies I used for the front-end and my experience with them.